vtomnet/gpt-mission-planner/README.md

 ### Docker

-On arm macs, SPOT will be built from source.
+On ARM Macs, SPOT will be built from source.
 If necessary, you can force building SPOT from source on x86/64 by running `make build-image BUILD_SPOT=true`.

 On linux, you may need to install `netcat-openbsd`.